Home / Career Guides / Radiation Therapist

 Are there any licensure or certification requirements for radiation therapists?

 Yes, most states require radiation therapists to be licensed.
 Licensing procedures typically involve passing a state or national certification exam.
-The American Registry of Radiologic Technologists (ARRT) offers nationally recognized certification, though requirements vary by state.
+The American Registry of Radiologic Technologists offers nationally recognized certification, though requirements vary by state.
 Therapists should check the exact requirements in their particular location.

 What’s the work environment like for a radiation therapist?